open-resources/physics_bank/content/public/019.Magnetism/Magnetic Force/Force on Electron vs Proton/force_on_electron_versus_proton.md

 - {{ params.part2.ans3.value}}
 - {{ params.part2.ans4.value}}

+(1)The magnitude of the proton and electron magnetic forces are the same since they have the same amount of charge.
+The direction of these forces however are opposite of each other.

+<p></p>
+(2)The accelerations are opposite in direction and the electron has a larger acceleration than the proton due to its smaller mass.

 ## Attribution

 Problem is licensed under the [CC-BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/).<br> ![The Creative Commons 4.0 license requiring attribution-BY, non-commercial-NC, and share-alike-SA license.](https://raw.githubusercontent.com/firasm/bits/master/by-nc-sa.png)